Discover the Shipwrecks of Homebush Bay

 Unknown shipwreck

-From the unknown shipwreck, walk to the Shipwreck Lookout, where you can catch the first glimpses of the SS Ayrfield and the SS Mortlake Bank further north.
+From this unknown shipwreck, continue walking to the Shipwreck Lookout, where you can catch your first glimpses of the SS Ayrfield and the SS Mortlake Bank further to the north.

-To get a better view of these two wrecks, continue the walking trail northbound, cross Bennelong Parkway, and look for the walking path between the apartment blocks that leads back to the foreshore.
+For a closer view of these two wrecks, continue north along the trail, cross Bennelong Parkway, and follow the walking path between the apartment blocks that leads back to the foreshore.

 4. SS Ayrfield